If you have ever experienced any form of back pain, you are not alone.

 Sit tall, cross your left ankle over the right knee, (if not possible extend the right leg a bit until you can cross the ankle over the leg below the knee).
 Notice the stretch in the left hip area and buttocks, if you need more stretch, slightly lean the torso forward until you feel it (without bouncing), hold for 5 breaths.
 Repeat with your right leg.

 Sit tall, with the left foot in contact with the floor, extend the right leg outward, press into your right heel and gently imagine pulling your right hip slightly back, tip the torso forward just enough to feel the pull in the back of the leg, hold for 5 slow deep breaths.
 Repeat with left leg.

 Consistency is key when it comes to improving your posture.
 With some body awareness, a willingness to improve, along with a few dedicated minutes per day, you will experience encouraging improvements.

 Better backs for life,

 Laura and Ian

-Laura Warf is the founder of the School of Happiness holistic wellness center whose methods are based on tools from ancient teachings to today’s current research to inspire others to take charge of their complete well-being by following her 8 essential elements to health and happiness.
-She is a healthy living advocate, passionate wellness educator and mind-body specialist offering services in yoga, meditation, energetic balancing, and fitness conditioning.
+Laura Warf is the founder of the School of Happiness, a Holistic Wellness Center.
+Laura's methods are based on tools from ancient teachings to today’s current research that will inspire others to take charge of their complete well-being by following 8 essential elements to health and happiness.
+She is a passionate wellness educator and mind-body specialist offering services in yoga, meditation, energetic balancing, and fitness conditioning.
 Visit www.LauraWarf.com & www.SchoolofHappiness.ca

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.